quadrantsec/meer/doc/source/output.rst

     server: 127.0.0.1
     #password: "mypassword"
     port: 6379
     batch: 1                 # Batching (pipelining) data.
 When set to 1,
                              # no batching is performed and data is immediately
                              # sent to Redis.
 If increase,  data is batched
                              # and sent in bulk to increase performance.
 The max
                              # is 100.
     key: "suricata"          # Default 'channel' to use.
 If none is specified, the
                              # channel name will become the "event_type".
                              # (ie - alert, dhcp, dns, flow, etc).
     mode: lpush              # How to publish data to Redis.
 Valid types are
                              # "list" ("lpush"), "rpush", "channel" ("publish"),
                              # "set".
     append_id: disabled      # If enabled, this will append the "hostname" and
                              # waldo position to the key.
 For example,  the
                              # Redis object can become "alert|hostname|1".
 This
                              # is good when you are using the "set" mode.

-    # This controls event_types to send to Redis.

-    alert: enabled
-    files: enabled
-    flow: enabled
-    dns: enabled
-    http: enabled
-    tls: enabled
-    ssh: enabled
-    smtp: enabled
-    email: enabled
-    fileinfo: enabled
-    dhcp: enabled
-    stats: enabled
-    rdp: enabled
-    sip: enabled
-    ftp: enabled
-    ikev2: enabled
-    nfs: enabled
-    tftp: enabled
-    smb: enabled
-    dcerpc: enabled
-    mqtt: enabled
-    netflow: enabled
-    metadata: enabled
-    dnp3: enabled
-    anomaly: enabled

-    # Fingerprint data can be temporarily stored in a Redis database.
-When an alert
-    # fires, this information can be used to determine the targets operating system,
-    # type (client/server), etc.  This can be useful in determining the validity of
-    # an event.
-If used in conjunction with the SQL output,  the fingerprint data for
-    # the targeted system is stored in the 'fingerprint' table.

-    fingerprint: enabled
+    routing:

+      - alert
+      - files
+      - flow
+      - dns
+      - http
+      - tls
+      - ssh
+      - smtp
+      - email
+      - fileinfo
+      - dhcp
+      - stats
+      - rdp
+      - sip
+      - ftp
+      - ikev2
+      - nfs
+      - tftp
+      - smb
+      - dcerpc
+      - mqtt
+      - netflow
+      - metadata
+      - dnp3
+      - anomaly
+      - fingerprint

     # This controls sending Sagan client tracking data to Redis.
 This has no affect
     # on Suricata systems.

-    client_stats: disabled
+      - client_stats

 enabled
 ~~~~~~~